nutratech/blog/2026/09/mtxdb-matrix-storage/+page.md

 - **POPCOUNT-indexed HAMT/CHAMP trie.** The index above is a flat hash table — no bitmap, no `count_ones()`.
-The real thing (bitmap child-index, `O(1)` descent) exists as a proof of concept in a sibling project; needs its own crate before mtxdb can depend on it.
+The real thing (bitmap child-index, `O(1)` descent) exists as a proof of concept in a sibling project, `rezzy`; needs its own crate before mtxdb can depend on it.
 - **WAL, transactions, snapshots, backups, repair.** The current durability path syncs dirty shards and persists index checkpoint/delta metadata; it is not a transactional WAL design.